jason-fxz/OIer-tools/Compile-Run/README.md

 It compiles `hello world.cpp` into `hello world.run`

-It checks whether the file has been modified, if not, run without compiling (file `.hello world.bak` will be created to check modification)
+It checks whether the file has been modified, if not, run without compiling (file `.hello world.cpp.bak` will be created to check modification)

 ## More